 This usually occurs on or near the nest and can happen multiple times throughout the breeding season.

-Monogamous and mating for life, an adult will only select another mate if its companion should die.
+Bald Eagles are monogamous and will mate for life.
+An adult will only select another mate if its companion should die.

-The nest is a massive platform nest of sticks and vegetation lined with moss and grasses is placed on a cliff ledge or in the fork of a tree.
+The nest of the Bald Eagle is a massive platform of sticks and vegetation lined with moss and grasses is placed on a cliff ledge or in the fork of a tree.
 Usually, 10-180 ft. high.

 The video below shows a Bald Eagle nest and how the male and female switch incubation duties.